-This approach by Medical Protection enabled the claim to be dealt with rapidly, without the need to instruct an independent expert.
+This approach by Medical Protection enabled the claim to be dealt with rapidly, without the need to instruct an independent expert witness or generate expenditure on an expert report.

 The letter of response served by Medical Protection highlighted the appropriate history and examination performed by Dr Q and the lack of clinical indication for antibiotics.
 It also explained that Miss G was already on first-line empirical antibiotic treatment, started by another clinician for a different problem, and it would be inappropriate to interfere with that clinician's recommendation.